Overbye and Others Receive NSF Grant to Research Geomagnetic Disturbances

 Geomagnetic disturbances are caused by solar coronal mass ejections, which are massive bursts of gas and magnetic energy from the sun.
 When the energy waves are released, they do not always travel in the direction of the Earth.
 But when they do, changes in the earth's magnetic field produce geomagnetically induced currents in the electric power grid, which can trigger large-scale blackouts.

-the one in Quebec.
+In the last 150 years, the earth has experienced two large geomagnetic disturbances, in 1921 and 1859, that were 10 times larger than the one in Quebec.
 They happened before our dependence on the electric grid.
 However, the risk of geomagnetic storms of that size has led to utility companies' interest in knowing how many resources they should dedicate toward protection against such occurrences.